 - In any natural sciences with a strong quantitative element.

-We strongly encourage students to sign up for a specialisation area for which they already have some background or affinity.
-At the moment, the course targets primarily Physics students and Mathematics students.
+We strongly encourage students to sign up for a specialisation area for which they already have a strong background or affinity.
+At the moment, the course targets primarily Physics, Earth Sciences and Mathematics (finances) students.
 If you do not have a degree from these subjects, we strongly recommend you to contact the University beforehand to clarify whether you bring along the right background.
 Please note that standard business degrees are not sufficient, as they lack the required level of mathematical education.

-Programming knowledge on an graduate level in at least one programming language and commitment to learning C and Python independently if not known before.
+Programming knowledge on an graduate level in both C and Python is required.